psychotimmy/PascalBigIntegers/README.md

 The assumption now made is that all digits of a BigInt are in the set [0..9] except for the first position in the string, which may also be a '-'.
 Any BigInt arguments that do not conform to this pattern will give unpredictable results.

-The algorithms used are naive - for example, multiplication is an O(n^2) algorithm as it is based on a manual pencil and paper method.
-Better algorithms, such as Karatsuba-Comba, should improve the efficiency of the library if implemented.